netcreateorg/lessons/_items/FactFiction.md

 title: Fact and Fiction
 author: "Net.Create Team"
 format: "ELA"
-shortdesc: "Are your students struggling to differentiate which parts of historical fiction are real and which were created by the author?
-The Fact and Fiction network template supports students reading historical fiction."
+shortdesc: "Are your students struggling to differentiate which parts of historical fiction are real and which were created by the author?"
-categories: [ vetting sources, connecting two sources ]
+categories: [ vetting sources, connecting two sources, text-to-text ]
 tags: [  ]
 ---